Inside: Why do our kids say things to hurt us and how do we deal with it?

-Then, you remember all the wonderful reasons why you decided to homeschool…why you decided to have children.
-You remember that this person who is saying these very adult things, is still just a kid.
-A kid who is trying out their independence on the person they can count on to still love them even when they’re being, well, a jerk.
+Remember that this person who is saying these very adult things is still just a kid – a kid who is trying out their independence on the person they can count on to still love them even when they’re being, well, a jerk.
 Because, honestly, we all have jerk moments.

-Then, you throw away the chocolate wrappers.
-Wipe the tears away.
-Get up and talk them.
+So you throw away the chocolate wrappers, wipe the tears away, get up and talk to them.

 Because you are still the parent.